City Pass: fast-track access to attractions and transport around Barcelona

 - After paying, you’ll need to choose dates and times for your visits to Sagrada Familia and Parc Güell.

-- It is possible to buy your City Pass for a visit to the Sagrada Familia and the Güell Park the same day.
+- Sometimes, it is possible to buy your City Pass for a visit to the Sagrada Familia and the Güell Park the same day.
 However, you will have fewer choices in the available schedules.
+We recommend to buy it in advance.

 - You can show your tickets for the Sagrada Familia, Parc Güell and Aerobus on your phone.